 The first input file the utility processes is the header input file.
-If this input file is not found in the jcf, then the utility does not process this input and no header will be written to the tabdelimited off-network activity summary output file.
-Otherwise, the utility reads each line, locating the first line that is not blank and does not have the asterisk symbol (\) in the first column.
+If this input file is not found in the jcf, then the utility does not process this input and no header will be written to the tab-delimited off-network activity summary output file.
+Otherwise, the utility reads each line, locating the first line that is not blank and does not have the asterisk symbol () in the first column.
 The utility saves this line as the header line.

 The utility then processes the off-network category input files.
-For the vehicle population input file, the utility reads each line, locating the first line that is not blank and does not have the asterisk symbol (\) in the first column (indicating a comment line).
+For the vehicle population input file, the utility reads each line, locating the first line that is not blank and does not have the asterisk symbol () in the first column (indicating a comment line).
 This line is the header line consisting of the text County and TabDelimitedFile and sets the location of the county identifier (typically the FIPS code) and the vehicle population tab-delimited file name for the associated county, respectively.
 The utility then reads each remaining line and saves the county and associated vehicle population tab-delimited file name in the vehicle population files array.
-Using a similar process, the utility processes the SHP input file (saving the county and associated starts tab-delimited file name in the SHP files array), the starts input file (saving the county and associated starts tab-delimited file name in the starts files array), and the hoteling/SHI/APU hours input file (saving the county and associated hoteling/SHI/APU hours tab-delimited file name in the starts).
+Using a similar process, the utility processes the SHP input file (saving the county and associated starts tab-delimited file name in the SHP files array), the starts input file (saving the county and associated starts tab-delimited file name in the starts files array), and the hoteling/SHI/APU hours input file (saving the county and associated hoteling/SHI/APU hours tab-delimited file name in the hoteling/SHI/APU hours files array).

 After building a master county list, the utility then processes each individual vehicle population file in the vehicle population files array.
 For each vehicle population file, the utility reads each line, locating the first line that has the text yearID as the first word.
-This line is the header line consisting of the text yearID, MOVES\STcode, MOVES\FTcode and Population (other data may appear following Population that will not be used by the utility) and sets the location of the year, SUT code, fuel type code and the vehicle population, respectively.
-The utility then reads each remaining line and adds the vehicle population to the vehicle population.
-The utility also adds the vehicle population to the vehicle population.
-The utility also adds the vehicle population to the vehicle population of the hourly vehicle type array by county, hour (24-hour for vehicle population), SUT, and fuel type.
+This line is the header line consisting of the text yearID, MOVES_STcode, MOVES_FTcode and Population (other data may appear following Population that will not be used by the utility) and sets the location of the year, SUT code, fuel type code and the vehicle population, respectively.
+The utility then reads each remaining line and adds the vehicle population to the vehicle population portion of the 24-hour totals array by county; thus creating a county total vehicle population.
+The utility also adds the vehicle population to the vehicle population portion of the vehicle type 24-hour array by county, SUT, and fuel type and to the vehicle population portion of the hourly vehicle type array by county, hour (24-hour for vehicle population), SUT, and fuel type.